Options for Student Car Loans

 Calculate Your Limits For An Auto Loan

-Before applying for your car loan, figure out how much you can afford for your monthly payments.
+Before applying for a car loan for students, figure out how much you can afford for your monthly payments.
 Next, find a car loan calculator and estimate the total amount you can spend based on your desired monthly payment.
 Several free car loan calculators are available on the Web.
 Just input your desired monthly payment, and then click the button.
 The tool provides you with the total amount of the loan you can borrow and stay within your payment limits.
 It’s good to know how much you can afford before discussing loans or shopping for a car.

 Student Loans and Car Loans

 However, when you graduate, your student loans are placed on a 10 year repayment plan.
 Loans for students cannot be written off with a bankruptcy and you will have to pay back every penny of the loan to the federal government.
 Now, consider purchasing a car with some of the loan money.
 Chances are that by the time the loan is paid off – in 10 or more years – you probably will not be driving the car you purchased with the loan funds.
 In fact, you will likely be making payments for another car.

 Student Car Loan Preparation

 Before you apply for a car loan, open a checking or savings account, if you don’t yet have one.
-Your bank statements will be required for loan approval when you are matched with a lender.
+Your bank statements will be required for a student loan approval when you are matched with a lender.
 Additionally, your lender may offer automatic payments that you can set up to debit directly from your account, if you prefer.